aycangulez/tie-in/README.md

 Syntax: `tie.del(comp, filters = {}, trx)`

-Deletes matching component records *and* the related records.
+Deletes matching component records and their relationships.
+Previously related records will not be deleted.
 You can also pass an optional knex transaction (*trx*) if you would like to run this operation inside a transaction as a part of other database operations.

 The *filters* object can optionally contain the **filterByUpstream** and **where** properties as described under [tie.get filters](https://github.com/aycangulez/tie-in#filters).